Grizzly I cruiser

-The Grizzly I was a Canadian-built M4A1 Sherman tank with relatively minor modifications, primarily to stowage and pioneer tool location and adding accommodations for a number 19 radio set.
-They used the same General Steel hull castings as late Pressed Steel M4A1(75)s, to include both the standard hull and the later ones with the armour thickened over the ammo bins.
+The Grizzly I was a Canadian-built M4A1 Sherman tank with relatively minor modifications, primarily to stowage and pioneer tool location and adding accommodations for a Number 19 radio set.
+They used the same General Steel hull castings as late Pressed Steel-built M4A1(75)s, to include both the standard hull and the later ones with the armour thickened over the ammo bins.
 Grizzlies were originally built with US style tracks and sprockets.
 It was only later that they were refitted with Canadian Dry Pin (CDP) tracks, which did not require rubber.